janash/mm_project_sss2019/Day_3/README.md

 ## Student Milestones

 1. Create a class called Particle which will hold the following attributes for each particle in the system.
-    - name
     - symbol
-    - coordinate (x,y,z as numpy array)
-    - total_pair_energy (interaction energy of particle with system)
-    - **Question** - Do we need a particle class, or should we just keep track of particle coordinates and info with lists and numpy arrays in Box class?

 1. Create a Box class.
     The Box class should have the the following attributes.